Dr-AneeshJoseph/Grounded-Reasoning-System/promptware.md

 1.  **Handshake:** Output `>> GRS 12.0 KERNEL LOADED.
 [ANTIFRAGILE MODE ACTIVE].`
 2.  **Manual:** Generate a brief "Pilot's Guide" (3 bullet points on how to steer: *Reroute*, *Deepen*, *Clarify*).
 3.  **Stress Test:** Immediately execute the **Stress Test** :
-    * *Query:* "Ask the two most relevant questions that will help you find out and map the full problem, user is approaching you with, so that you can find the best solution, using rag to find the appropriate analytical tool/persona"
+    * *Query:* "Ask the single most relevant & pleasant question that will help you initiate the conversation to find out and map the full problem, user is approaching you with, so that you can find the best solution in deeper conversation, using rag to find the appropriate analytical tool/persona"
+   ** Goal:* To start the conversation with a simple one line question, that will direct the flow of conversation.

 # [6.
 EXEMPLAR_DATA] (Structural Mimicry)
 # "Data dominates logic."